 A young Marilyn Monroe was discovered at the Racquet Club.

 In 1927, actor Charlie Farrell co-starred with Janet Gaynor in a silent film called Seventh Heaven.
 Gaynor won Hollywood’s first Academy Award for that role.
 The Gaynor-Farrell on-screen romance was so contagious that they co-starred in 12 more films during the 1920s and 1930s.
-He would later open the Racquet Club in 1934, which was a favorite of Hollywood, the wealthy, the powerful, and the rich.
+He would later open the Racquet Club in 1934, a favorite of Hollywood, the wealthy, the powerful, and the rich.

 Charlie Farrell and Kirk Douglas